akazukin5151/teddit-image-previews/README.md

 See also (and 'forked') from: https://github.com/akazukin5151/tedditnav

 ## Features
-1. 'd' to preview next image
+1. Press key to preview next image
-2. 'a' to preview previous image
+2. Press key to preview previous image
+3. Next and previous buttons on top the gallery for mouse usage

 ## Install

 1. Download from https://addons.mozilla.org/en-US/firefox/addon/teddit-image-previews/
     - Or download the xpi file from releases
+2. Go to `about:addons -> teddit-image-previews -> Preferences` and enter your key bindings then save it
-2. Go to `teddit.net`, open a post with multiple images and enjoy
+3. Go to `teddit.net`, open a post with multiple images and enjoy

 ## Develop
 1. Git clone